Search by Keyword

 Although sounding like a lead guitar part played on the lower strings, Paul actually played a virtual repeat of the bass part he played on the rhythm track for the second time using his newly acquired Rickenbacker bass.
 After the overdubs were complete, the song’s title had been changed to “Think For Yourself” and they then proceeded to record their third Christmas record before heading home at 3:00 in the morning.
 Approximately five hours, from 9 pm till 2 am, were utilized to fully record the song.

-Another interesting feature to this original stereo mix is the decision to totally separate the double-tracked vocals, the first overdub on the left channel and the second overdub on the right channel.
+Another interesting feature of this original stereo mix was the decision to totally separate the double-tracked vocals, the first overdub on the left channel and the second overdub on the right channel.
 While this is quite unorthodox for Beatles mixes up to this point, it makes for interesting examination when the song is listened to on each channel separately.

 A third stereo mix of the song was made in 1999 at EMI Studios expressly for its inclusion on the “Yellow Submarine Songtrack” album of that year.
 While George Martin was not involved, engineers Peter Cobbin, Paul Hicks, Mirek Stiles and Allan Rouse were.
 This time around, all vocals are centered in the mix to give an incredibly full sound.